-The NHRS funded ratio as of June 30, 2012 was 56.1%.
-This relatively low-funded ratio is a result of poor policy decisions over many years and a decade of weak equity returns.
-In the last five years changes have been made to put the fund on more sustainable basis; actuarially sound methods have been employed to determine employer contribution rates, the unfunded actuarial accrued liability is being amortized over thirty years and reforms have been enacted to the plan design.
-The NHRS cannot invest its way out of this low funded status.
+The NHRS funded ratio as of June 30, 2013 was 56.7%.
+This is only .6% above the NHRS funded ratio of the prior year.
+While the one-year return for the NHRS of 14.5% was very strong, the funded ratio only increased slightly because of the five-year smoothing of assets employed by the NHRS.
+The five-year period ending June 30, 2013 includes the negative return for the fiscal year ending June 30, 2009, the depth of the financial crisis.
+The relatively low funded ratio is a result of poor policy decisions going back many years followed by a decade (2000-2010) of weak equity returns.
+In the past six years changes have been made to put the fund on a sound basis; actuarially-sound methods have been employed to determine employer contribution rates; the unfunded actuarial accrued liability is amortized over thirty years with 26 years remaining as of June 30, 2013.
+The amortization of the unfunded actuarial accrued liability currently represents more than two-thirds of the total required annual employer contributions.
 The investment decisions of the NHRS are based on long-term expected financial results of maximizing return with an appropriate level of risk.
-The financial condition of the NHRS will improve with continued sound actuarial practices and decisions as well as a prudent long-term investment program.
+The financial condition of the NHRS will improve only with continued sound actuarial and management practices and decisions as well as a prudent long-term investment program.